Victory Tischler-Blue

 Victory Tischler-Blue (born September 16, 1959) is an American film producer, director, writer, musician and photographer.
 She was born and raised in Newport Beach, California.
 Tischler-Blue began working in the entertainment industry at age 17, using the name Vicki Blue as the bassist in the American all-girl teenage rock band the Runaways.
 After the demise of the band, she was cast as Cindy by director Rob Reiner in the 1984 film This Is Spinal Tap.
 Her film Edgeplay (2004) was based on her tenure in the Runaways.

 Music

 Vicki Blue auditioned for the Runaways after bassist Jackie Fox left the band in the summer of 1977.
 She did well in her audition and became the Runaways' new bassist.
-Blue was credited for played bass on the Runaways third studio album, Waitin' for the Night (1977); however, Fowley would not allow her to play bass and had Sal Maida play bass on that record instead.
+Blue was credited for played bass on the Runaways third studio album, Waitin' for the Night (1977); however, Kim Fowley would not allow her to play bass and had Sal Maida play bass on that record instead.
 Despite that, she toured with them from fall of 1977 to late 1978.
 Blue left the band when they started recording And Now...
 The Runaways.
 She was credited for playing bass on that album but did not play on it at all.

 Blue sang back up vocals on Girlschool's album Play Dirty released on November 8, 1983.